The Fighting Irish were swept away by a deluge of Centurions goals Saturday, during a 6-0 defeat at Mansion Park Stadium.

 "We had the interesting situation in that we had 13 returning starters.
 Two came back from injury (last season)," Luckman said.
 "To have 13 starters, I'm not sure there's too many teams that can say that."

 All that mattered little to Greensburg Central Catholic (21-1), which will play Shady Side Academy in a state semifinal Tuesday.
-Luckman knew his defense would have to
+Luckman knew his defense would have to play flawless to match a Centurions side that blended pace and power with a precision passing game.

 In their previous game, the District 7 champions poured in seven goals against Karns City.